 Juicy Bao Bao

-Two locations just aren’t enough – the dumpling masters at Authentic Bites expanded their operation last year to include Juicy Bao Bao.
+One location just isn’t enough – the dumpling masters at Authentic Bites expanded their operation to include Juicy Bao Bao.
 With more of a focus on clay pots, nevertheless Juicy Bao Bao will not disappoint when it comes to its namesake bao.
 Here you will find their signature xiao long bao, as well as other staples like pot stickers, pan fried pork buns and steam dumplings.
-Perhaps most importantly? $0 corkage.

 344 William Street, Northbridge